Guqin in specific areas and places in China

 Many melodies can be associated with specific regions or places in China.
-Since I play many of these, I can easily give a program playing such melodies from around China.2 It is also possibe to a greater or lesser extent to have a program that focuses on specific regions.
+Since I play many of these, I can easily give a program playing such melodies from around China;2 programs connected to other countries are also possible.
+It is also possibe to a greater or lesser extent to have a program that focuses on specific regions.
 These regions include:

 Xi'an (and southern Shaanxi province)